 Additionally, eating food that’s locally grown is much healthier for your body.
-Smaller growers don’t use as many harsh chemicals on their crops, and the product doesn’t have to be picked early to survive travel, so the flavors are much more enjoyable and fresh.
+Smaller growers don’t use as many harsh chemicals on their crops.
+Plus, because the product doesn’t have to be picked early to survive travel, the flavors are much more enjoyable and fresh.
 There’s a reason professional chefs visit local markets to stock their restaurants.

-Tomato plants might be turning purple, but some plants are joyfully growing larger with the cooler temperatures.
-The best vegetables to look for are greens, mushrooms, and root veggies like beets, rutabaga, radishes, sweet potatoes, and pumpkins.
+Tomato plants might be turning purple, but some plants enjoy the cold and are only growing larger with the cooler temperatures.
+The best vegetables to look for are greens, mushrooms, and root veggies like beets, rutabaga, radishes, sweet potatoes, and many types of pumpkin.
 You might even be able to find everything you need to make an early Thanksgiving dinner!

 A fresh salad is satisfying on a hot summer day, but fall weather begs for warmer and cozier food.
 So how do you use up greens when all you want is a big bowl of mac and cheese?
 You get creative.
 First, cooked spinach goes with almost any pasta dish and adds a healthy amount of essential vitamins and minerals to your dinner.
-Or you can use those greens in a wrap and serve it with a bowl of warm carrot or beet soup.
+If that’s not your thing, you could use those greens in a wrap and serve them with a bowl of warm carrot or beet soup.

 Speaking of beets, these brightly colored root vegetables don’t get the amount of love we think they deserve.
 They’re excellent for gut and blood health and can be made in a wide variety of ways.
 First, there’s beet soup, ranging from a spicy ginger soup with curry paste for depth, or traditional Russian borscht, which is delicious with a slice of sourdough bread.
 If you end up buying too many beets, they can be easily pickled and used on sandwiches, as a side, or on a fall-inspired salad.

-Like their more white or yellow cousins, sweet potatoes have a plethora of uses in the kitchen.
+Like their more white or yellow cousins, delicious sweet potatoes have a plethora of uses in the kitchen.
 These uses range from desserts with marshmallows to hamburger sides such as fries.
 You can also dice them up or roast them with olive oil and rosemary with other root veggies to make a healthy and mouthwatering side to a chuck roast.
-Or keep things simple by baking them, split them open, and enjoy with a bit of cinnamon butter.
+Or keep things simple by baking them, splitting them open, and enjoying them with a bit of cinnamon butter.
 You could even try them as a healthy breakfast alternative to toast.